Easy steps to getting paid

 When did you last MOT your credit control processes and your cash flow management?

 This is crucial to any business trading on credit, and without having robust processes and policies, the ability to track your cashflow and keep on top of your cash in flows and out flows, as well as profits will be hard to review.
-More importantly its about being on top of your recoveries and having the right protocol within your business to safeguard it from failure through lack of cash flow and loss of customers and supply chain.
+More importantly its about being on top of your recoveries and having the right protocol within your business to safeguard it from lack of cash flow and loss of customers and supply chain.

 Also, look at your cash inflows and outflows to see what leverage you might have to minimise financial impact on your business.